benjaminfisher/rapid_web_development_proj1/README.md

 ## Project 1: Redesign of the AIPD homepage
 ###Group Members
 + Jeff Hogan - Back end development lead
-+ Samuel Templeman - Front end development lead
++ Samuel Templeman - Design Lead
-+ Jake Ross - Design lead
++ Jake Ross - Front End Lead
-+ Benjamin Fisher - Indian
++ Benjamin Fisher - Floating Front end/Back end

 ## Tag format
 Let's try and follow a consistent but semi-informal commit naming convention.
 Give a description of the commit, followed by the date in MMDDYY format, then your complete name, such as jeffreyhogan.

+## Update
+Updated Ben's title changes (a couple were in the wrong spot) :)
+Remember date edited formats!
+101611 - jeffreyhogan